tomouellette/TumE/README.md

 mutrate, time, fitness, frequency = predictions
 ```

-## A quick tutorial in Google Colab
+## A quick more detailed tutorial in Google Colab

 Coming soon!